orangejuice/blog-worker/README.md

 2. Clone this repository and install the necessary packages, e.g., `bun i`.

-3. Create a GitHub App and obtain the `App ID`, `Private Key`, and configure the required settings/permissions:
+3. Obtain a `Github Private Key`, create a GitHub App, and configure the required settings/permissions:
    ```
    Webhook: Active
    Webhook URL: The URL of the Cloudflare worker